about me

 Pittsburgh, Pennsylvania, on the North Side.
 The many places I’ve lived have

-impacted me deeply, particularly the three years I spent living in South
+impacted me deeply, particularly the three years I lived in South

 America and the five years I spent in State College serving food to people from